Jet Formation in 3D GRMHD Simulations of Bondi-Hoyle-Lyttleton Accretion: Approach

+The accretion flow typically reaches steady state at about $\sim10-20\,\tau_{\rm a}$.
+We note that while these are Newtonian definitions, they still hold in our analysis of general-relativistic flows, as the accretion radius is much larger than the event horizon.

 In this work, we assume that the ambient medium is threaded with a uniform strength magnetic field oriented in a single cartesian direction.
 This adds two new free parameters: the ratio of gas to magnetic pressure in the ambient medium, $\betainf$, and the orientation of the background field, $\hat{B}$, where $\vec{B}_\infty = B_\infty \hat{B}$.
 In our setup, magnetic field lines are dragged inwards with the accretion flow, and, unless the magnetic flux efficiently escapes downstream with the wind, the field lines will accumulate near the BH.
 Once the forces due to the magnetic pressure and the BH gravity become comparable, the accretion flow becomes `magnetically arrested' (denoted MAD\footnote{The abbreviation `MAD' stands for magnetically arrested disk \citep{narayan_2003}.
 There is no angular momentum in our accretion flow and thus no disk, but we refer to it as a MAD anyways because this is the term that is commonly used in the literature.}) \citep{narayan_2003}, and the BH magnetic flux saturates.
-We can express this condition by equating the magnetic energy density and the gas gravitational potential energy density,
+We can express this condition by equating the magnetic pressure with the gas pressure,

+If we assume that the gas is roughly virial, which is appropriate for a flow that doesn't cool, then the sound speed is $\approx \sqrt{GM/r}$.
+Assuming an ideal gas equation of state, we can then rewrite the previous expression as,

 Since we are interested in the strength of the magnetic field that launches the jets, we evaluate this expression at the event horizon radius, which we take to be roughly $\approx r_{\rm g}$ for a nearly maximally-rotating BH.
 By assuming that the density profile follows a Bondi-like profile, $\rho(r) = \rhoinf(r/R_{\rm a})^{-3/2}$ \citep[][]{shapiro_teukolsky_1983}, we find